cylc/cylc-doc/src/user-guide/writing-suites.rst

 Writing Suites
 ==============

-Cylc suites are defined in structured, validated, :cylc:conf:`flow.cylc` files that concisely specify the properties of, and the relationships between, the various tasks managed by the suite.
-This section of the User Guide deals with the format and content of the :cylc:conf:`flow.cylc` file, including task definition.
-Task implementation - what's required of the real commands, scripts, or programs that do the processing that the tasks represent - is covered in :ref:`TaskImplementation`; and task job submission - how tasks are submitted to run - is in :ref:`TaskJobSubmission`.
+Cylc suites are defined in structured, validated, :cylc:conf:`suite.rc` files that concisely specify the properties of, and the relationships between, the various tasks managed by the suite.

+Here we will look at the format and content of the :cylc:conf:`flow.cylc` file and how to configure suites.

 .. note::

-   Prior to Cylc 8, :cylc:conf:`flow.cylc` was named ``suite.rc``,
-   but that name is now deprecated.
+   Task implementation - what's required of the real commands, scripts, or programs that do the processing that the tasks represent - is covered in :ref:`TaskImplementation`; and task job submission
+   - how tasks are submitted to run - is in :ref:`TaskJobSubmission`.

 .. _SuiteDefinitionDirectories: